 - What is Zoom and what can it do?

-Zoom is a web conferencing tool that provides a platform to conduct live online conferences, presentations, lectures, meetings and group chats.
+Zoom is a web conferencing tool that provides a platform to conduct live online conferences, presentations, lectures, meetings, webinars and group chats.
 Zoom allows you to share your audio, video, and screen with people from around the world.

 Zoom combines cloud video conferencing, group messaging, and collaboration tools such as screen sharing, co-annotation, and remote control.

 Zoom runs across Mac, PC, Linux, iOS, Android, and H.323 room systems.

 - Is there a cost for using Zoom at Georgetown?

 All current Georgetown faculty, staff, and students can use Zoom to host meetings.

 - Can I invite non-Georgetown people to join a meeting?

 Yes, by default participants do not need a NetID to join a Zoom meeting.
 Only the host of the meeting needs to have a Georgetown Zoom account.

 - How many participants can join a Zoom meeting?